openredl/openredl/Documentation/UserManual_4_RealTimePlotting.md

 #### 4.2 Create a Python environment
-You can do it with any prefered method.
+You can do it with any preferred method.
 The steps using Miniforge Prompt or Terminal are:
 1. Open a command line environment in which Conda instructions run e.g. Miniforge Prompt or Terminal
 2. Create a new Python environment with the required libraries.
     Format: [conda create -n] [environment_name] [library1] [library2] …